hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 >
 > > ## Solution
 > > *** I don't like this, it is currently far too system specific, can we generalise?***
 > > A job submission script is shown below.
-Note that the number of MPI ranks is fixe
+Note that the number of MPI ranks is fixed
 > > by `#SBATCH --ntasks-per-node=24`.
 You are requesting for 2 GPUs by using
 > > `#SBATCH --gres=gpu:2`.
 Rest of the input parameters can be passed to the LAMMPS
 > > executable using command-line switches.
 The system size can be chosen using